Pavel-Mantey/AIS-coding-project-/README.md

 # AIS-coding-project-
-The coding project for Akosombo International School  which is creating a School website hiiii
+The coding project that involves creating a website for Akosombo International School.
-This is a message from Albert